Pangolynn/ReDI-E-Commerce/README.md

 It is a mock e-commerce website built with React + Vite, where it fetches mock products from an API (https://dummyjson.com/products) and displays a list of these products to the user.
-You can then view each product individually, filter the products, add them to a shopping cart, and (mock) checkout.
+You can then view each product individually, filter the products, add them to a shopping cart and remove them, and (mock) checkout.

 ## Features/Functionality

 - Fetch products from an API
 - Display list of products
+- Routing to multiple pages with React Router
-- Filter products
+- Filter products by category
+- Add and remove products from Cart
-- Shopping Cart
+- Persistent Shopping Cart with Local Storage
 - Checkout form
+- Responsive Styling
+- Receipt Page
 - Individual product details

 ## Technologies Used